arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 ### Nicla Sense Env Architecture Overview

-The Nicla Sense Env features a secure, certified, and durable design that enables it for several applications, such as industrial automation, building automation, and prototyping.
+The Nicla Sense Env features a secure, certified, and durable design that suits various applications, such as industrial automation, building automation, and prototyping.

 The Nicla Sense Env board top view is shown in the image below: